trea1262/VCR-OOD/README.md

 # Causal Debiasing for Visual Commonsense Reasoning (Accepted by ICASSP 2025)
 The code is for Causal Debiasing for Visual Commonsense Reasoning.
+#### Paper
+Visual Commonsense Reasoning (VCR) refers to answering questions and providing explanations based on images.
+While existing methods achieve high prediction accuracy, they often overlook bias in datasets and lack debiasing strategies.
+In this paper, our analysis reveals co-occurrence and statistical biases in both textual and visual data.
+We introduce the VCR-OOD datasets, comprising VCR-OOD-QA and VCR-OOD-VA subsets, which are designed to evaluate the generalization capabilities of models across two modalities.
+Furthermore, we analyze the causal graphs and prediction shortcuts in VCR and adopt a backdoor adjustment method to remove bias.
+Specifically, we create a dictionary based on the set of correct answers to eliminate prediction shortcuts.
+Experiments demonstrate the effectiveness of our debiasing method across different datasets.

 #### Requirements
 ```
 conda install numpy pyyaml setuptools cmake cffi tqdm pyyaml scipy ipython mkl mkl-include cython typing h5py pandas nltk spacy numpydoc scikit-learn jpeg